sanand0/uv-mega/README.md

 ## Run tools with outdated dependencies

-If you have code that worked pre-2020 but libraries have changed, use:
+If your code worked pre-2020 but libraries have changed, use:

 ```bash
 uv run --exclude-newer 2020-01-01 script.py